 After speaking to our planned suppliers for the airframe, detailed research on the engine/propeller options, plus all the ancillary equipment and specialist engineering, we estimate construction, shipping and associated air certification costs at £5.75m Sterling.
 As ever inflation, scarcity of parts and the fact that new tooling may be required for some components means that this figure may fluctuate.

 From public donations, corporate sponsorship, donations in kind from companies, grants, sales of branded goods, and other monies.
-Since we will be operating as a charitable organisation, we will have to appoint a Treasurer, whose main responsibility will be the project’s funds.
-We will also be overseen by the Charity Commission, and are subject to the same strict legal framework as all British charities.
+Since we are operating as a charity, we have appointed a Treasurer, whose main responsibility is the project’s funds.
+We are overseen by the Charity Commission, and are subject to the same strict legal framework as all British charities.

 This is a high-risk project requiring the public to get behind it.
 What has motivated us is the success of the Vulcan project and its ‘brand’ ability to generate that public loyalty and consistently (although at times a close run thing) raise the funding.
 Our project is based on this model with one exception: cost.
 We are cheaper by a long way and in these harsh economic times where every penny counts, we can offer some of that ‘aviation magic’ for a much smaller financial requirement.

 We truly believe the Mosquito story can capture the British public’s heart.

 We have seen some scepticism from certain elements within the enthusiast community, but not the community as a whole.
 In every field of human endeavour, there will always be those who sit on the sidelines and find fault.
 Criticism is fine and can be a positive help if it is made in a constructive manner.
-As it is we have had more positive support overall than negative comments.
+The fact is we have had more positive support from the public overall than negative comments.
 When you start with nothing but an ambitious vision, asking for people’s kind donations of money and you are not well known, scepticism is understandable and acceptable.